OpenLiberty/sample.daytrader8/jmeter_files/README.txt

 	-JHOST	    The name of the machine running the DayTrader Application.
 The default is localhost.
 	-JPORT	    The HTTP port of the server running the DayTrader Application.
 The default is 9080.
-	-JPROTOCOL  The transport either http or https
-				NOTE: The websocket plugin does not offer a variable substitution.
-See the WS note below.
-	-JTHREADS   The number of jmeter threads to start.
+	-JPROTOCOL  The transport either http or https -JTHREADS   The number of jmeter threads to start.
 The default is 50.
 	-JRAMP		The ramp up time for starting the threads.
 Set this to the same value as -JTHREADS for a smoother startup.
 The default is 0.
 	-JDURATION  The time (in seconds) to run jmeter.